nmwsharp/gc-polyscope-project-template/README.md

 ### Edit the code

 Modify the main file `src/main.cpp` to start implementing your own algorithms. `CMakeLists.txt` contains a few comments for adding additional files.

+## Interactive interpreter

+The `console` subdirectory contains instructions and an example for running geometry-central and Polyscope in an interactive C++ interpreter with `cling`.